 Turning to the second strand of practical philosophy devoted to race, various scholars have addressed policies such as affirmative action, race-conscious electoral districting, and colorblindness in policy and law.
 The literature on affirmative action is immense, and may be divided into approaches that focus on compensatory justice, distributive justice, critiques of the concept of merit, and diversity of perspective.
 Alan Goldman (1979) generally argues against affirmative action, since jobs or educational opportunities as a rule should go to those most qualified.
 Only when a specific individual has been victimized by racial or other discrimination can the otherwise irrelevant factor of race be used as a compensatory measure to award a position or a seat at a university.
 Ronald Fiscus (1992) rejects the compensatory scheme in favor of a distributive justice argument.
 He claims that absent the insidious and invidious effects of a racist society, success in achieving admissions to selective universities or attractive jobs would be randomly distributed across racial lines.
 Thus, he concludes that distributive justice requires the racially proportional distribution of jobs and university seats.
 Of course, Fiscus’s argument displaces the role of merit in the awarding of jobs or university admissions, but this point is addressed by Iris Young (1990, Chapter 7), who argues that contemporary criteria of merit, such as standardized testing and educational achievement, are biased against disadvantaged racial and other groups, and rarely are functionally related to job performance or academic potential.
 Finally, Michel Rosenfeld (1991) turns away from substantive theories of justice in favor of a conception of justice as reversibility, a position influenced by the “Discourse Ethics” of Jürgen Habermas (1990), which defines justice not by the proper substantive awarding of goods but as the result of a fair discursive procedure that includes all relevant viewpoints and is free of coercive power relations.
 Thus, affirmative action is justified as an attempt to include racially diverse viewpoints.
 All of these positions are summarily discussed in a useful debate format in Cohen and Sterba (2003).

-A general advantage of using alternative electoral systems to enhance minority racial representation is that they are technically colorblind: they do not require lawmakers or judges to group citizens according to their racial identities.
+A general advantage of using alternative electoral systems to enhance minority racial representation is that they are technically colorblind, not requiring lawmakers or judges to group citizens according to their racial identities.
 The general value of colorblindness is an ongoing topic of debate within legal philosophy.
-Drawing on Justice John Marshall Harlan's famous dissent in Plessy v.
+Drawing on Justice John Marshall Harlan’s famous dissent in Plessy v.
 Ferguson, and a not-uncontroversial interpretation of the origins of the equal protection clause, Andrew Kull (1992) argues that contemporary American statutory and constitutional law should strive to be colorblind and combat racial inequality without dividing citizens into different racial groups.
-Haney Lopez (2006, 143–162), on the other hand, fears “colorblind white dominance,” whereby facially race-neutral laws leave untouched the race-based inequality that operates within American political, legal, and economic structures.
+Ian Haney Lopez (2006, 143–162), on the other hand, fears “colorblind white dominance,” whereby facially race-neutral laws leave untouched the race-based inequality that operates within American political, legal, and economic structures.
 Elizabeth Anderson (2010) provides a trenchant critique of colorblindness as a normative standard for law, policy, or ethics.
-Moreover, she provides a compelling philosophical analysis of the origins and moral status of contemporary racial segregation, a topic that, apart from the work of Owen Fiss (2003), has garnered much less philosophical attention than affirmative action and racially descriptive representation.
+Racial segregation and the potential for integration have garnered much less philosophical attention than affirmative action and racially descriptive representation.
+Bernard Boxill (1992) offers a treatment of busing and self-segregation, while Howard McGary (1999) offers a clarification of integration and separation.
+Iris Young (2002, chapter 6) treats residential segregation in the context of regional democracy, while Owen Fiss (2003) analyzes it in the context of the legacy of racism.
+Anderson herself (2010) argues for the moral imperative of integration, with Tommie Shelby (2014) and Ronald Sundstrom (2013) offering critical responses to Anderson’s argument.
+More recently, Andrew Valls (2018, chapter 6) has written on the subject.

 In recent years, the problem of racism within policing and criminal justice in the United States has attracted intense popular and scholarly attention.
+Mathias Risse and Richard Zeckhauser (2004) offer a qualified defense of racial profiling that engages both utilitarian and non-consequentialist reasoning.
+Annabelle Lever’s (2005) objection and response prompted a subsequent round of debate (Risse 2007, Lever 2007).
 Michelle Alexander (2010) famously depicted the contemporary American criminal justice system as the “New Jim Crow,” for its intense racial disparities.
 Naomi Zack (2015) provides a trenchant critique of racial profiling and police homicide.
 David Boonin (2011), on the other hand, reluctantly defends racial profiling on pragmatic grounds.
+Finally, Adam Hosein (2018) argues against it for reasons of political equality.
+Shelby (2016) offers a justification of Black resistance based in the unjust legacy of racial segregation while deepening his earlier critique of Anderson’s view.

 - Alcoff, L., 2006, Visible Identities: Race, Gender, and the Self, New York: Oxford University Press.